vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 Giuseppe de Marco, find little hard evidence that this Vedic tradition was continued in historic times in classical North India.
 Disposal of the remains in holy water \( tīrtha\)—be it the ashes/bones, or the body as a whole \(as in the case of ascetics\)—seems to have replaced the older practices of inhumation and exposure.
 21 This tallies with the virtual absence in the Mahābhārata of

-any reference to the erection of monuments to the dead, apart from the quoted passage regarding the alleged worship of ed
+any reference to the erection of monuments to the dead, apart from the quoted passage regarding the alleged worship of eḍūkas.

-. ūkas.
 22

 The Sanskrit literature knows, however, yet another type of monument to commemorate the deceased; it is said to appertain in particular to the kṣatriya class.
 23 The Pratimānāṭaka, traditionally ascribed to Bhāsa, describes how Bharata on his return to Ayodhyā pauses at a building, outside the city, tucked